ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 This document defines two encapsulation formats for RATS conceptual messages that aim to achieve the goals stated above.

-These encapsulation formats are designed to be:
+These encapsulation formats have been specifically designed to possess the following characteristics:

-* Self-describing - which removes the dependency on the framing provided by the embedding protocol (or the storage system) to convey exact typing information.
+* They are self-describing, which means that they can convey precise typing information without relying on the framing provided by the embedding protocol or the storage system.

-* Based on media types {{-media-types}} - which allows amortising their registration cost across many different usage scenarios.
+* They are based on media types {{-media-types}}, which allows the cost of their registration to be spread across numerous usage scenarios.

 A protocol designer could use these formats, for example, to convey Evidence, Endorsements and reference values in certificates and CRLs extensions ({{DICE-arch}}), to embed Attestation Results or Evidence as first-class authentication credentials in TLS handshake messages
-{{-tls-a}}, to transport attestation-related payloads in RESTful APIs, or for stable storage of attestation results in form of file system objects.
+{{-tls-a}}, to transport attestation-related payloads in RESTful APIs, or for stable storage of attestation results in the form of file system objects.

 # Conventions and Definitions